 1. INTRODUCTION

-Over the years, there has been an increase in the impact mosquito-borne diseases, particularly in tropical and subtropical regions with up to 700 million reported cases of mosquito-borne infections each year (Chandra & Bhattacharjee, 2024).
+Over the years, there has been an increase in the impact of mosquito-borne diseases, particularly in tropical and subtropical regions with up to 700 million reported cases of mosquito-borne infections each year (Chandra & Bhattacharjee, 2024).
 According to the WHO's report, Nigeria accounted for about 27% of malaria cases in 2021, with the number of fatalities estimated at 198,000 (WHO 2022).
 The conventional disease control technique has been to apply synthetic chemical insecticides; however, the extensive and indiscriminate use of these insecticides has resulted in the rapid development of insecticide resistance particularly in the mosquito population in endemic areas (Nebie et al., 2024).
 A particular study in Nigeria reported that mosquitoes of the genus Anopheles gambiae were resistant to three (organophosphate, pyrethroids & organochlorines) out of the four classes of insecticide used for mosquito control (Chukwuekezie et al., 2020).
 Other issues associated with synthetic insecticides include groundwater contamination, harm to beneficial insects, high cost and a number human health risks that have been identified; hence the demand for ecofriendly insecticidal alternatives becomes imperative (Dinesh et al., 2015).
 Consequently, there is a recognized need for alternative control strategies, with biological control emerging as a viable and promising solution.
 Various biological control agents, including predatory fish, bacteria, protozoa, fungi, nematodes, and plant-derived products, have demonstrated significant potential in effectively managing mosquito populations (Terseer and Ali, 2019).

 Generally, botanical insecticides have been developed from various phytochemicals particularly the secondary metabolites of plants.
 These secondary metabolites serve as defensive (toxic) agents, disrupting insect reproduction and other biochemical processes, ultimately having a lethal on them (Shiekh et al., 2024).
 They are usually present as a complex mixture of compounds making it difficult for mosquitoes to develop resistance against them (Majeed, et al., 2018).
 There are reports of the use of several plant for traditional insect control in local communities and the insecticidal properties of these plants have been attributed to a number of phytochemicals (Gokulakrishnan et al., 2012).
 This suggests that extracts from these plants can be used for the design of viable bioinsecticides, however, the cost effectiveness, formulation and durability are critical factors to be considered in such design.
 This review explores the insecticidal properties of three plants– Azadirachta indica (Meliaceae), Eucalyptus globulus (Myrtaceae), and Hyptis suaveolens (Lamiaceae).
 It examines various reports on their insecticidal properties and highlights the advantages, limitations and future perspective of developing ecofriendly bioinsecticidal products for mosquito control using these plants.